Each term is intended to be a brief definition to enable you to better understand the term as it is used in a particular blog post.

 Guaranteed Minimum Value: The minimum amount that a life insurance company will pay to the owner(s) or beneficiary(ies) of a life insurance or annuity contract upon withdrawal or in the event of death.

-Guaranteed Minimum Withdrawal Benefit ("GMWB") Rider: See Income Rider.
+Guaranteed Minimum Withdrawal Benefit ("GMWB"): See Income Rider.

 Health Savings Account ("HSA"): A tax-favored account used in conjunction with a high-deductible health insurance plan that allows you to make tax-deductible contributions to the account that may be used to pay for eligible medical expenses.

-Immediate Annuity: A fixed annuity for which annuitization commences one month after date of purchase with a lump sum or single premium.
+Immediate Annuity: A fixed income annuity for which annuitization begins one month after date of purchase with a single premium.

 Immediate Income Annuity: See Immediate Annuity.